Nasa28/PorchPlus/README.md

 ## How to Run
 1. Clone the repository.
 2. Install dependencies: `npm install`
-3. Set up environment variables for database and email credentials.
+3. Create a `.env` file based on `.env.example` with database and email credentials.
 4. Run the application: `npm run start`
 5. The cron job will run daily to send reminder emails.

 ## How to Run Using Docker Compose
 1. Clone the repository.
 2. Navigate to the project directory.
+3. Create a `.env` file based on `.env.example` with database and email credentials.
-3. Run `docker-compose up -d` to build and start the Docker containers.
+4. Run `docker-compose up -d` to build and start the Docker containers.
-4. Access the application at `http://localhost:3000/`
+5. Access the application at `http://localhost:3000/`
-5. The cron job will run inside the Docker container to send reminder emails.
+6. The cron job will run inside the Docker container to send reminder emails.

 ## Data Loading from CSV Files
 To load data into the system from CSV files: